 These are some of the pictures of our very first international donation.

 Every philanthropic effort has to start somewhere, and we are no different.
 It was with the help of Terry Warburton and The Warburton Company that we were able to donate twenty brand new trumpet mouthpieces to Iris Vieira in Recife, Brazil.
 She will serve as the liaison of TMPFAI in Brazil, finding children whose acceptance of our donation will serve as a means to opportunity.
 Thank you to all who worked so hard to make this possible, this is only the beginning of something very special.
 Please consider donating to our mission and helping us change the lives of children all over the world.

 “Although everyone has the potential to succeed, not everyone is presented with the opportunities to do so.”

 The Mouthpiece Is The Key

 Our logo is encompassed within the outline of a keyhole.
-That is because we believe that our musical offerings may assist in transforming each recipient’s lives into something limitless and rich with opportunity.
+That is because we believe that our musical offerings may assist in transforming each recipient’s lives into something limitless and abundant with opportunity.
 We hope that with your assistance, our donations will bring to every child a greater sense of awareness and self-worth that may one day serve as the key to a better life.